ramyarshet123/Inverted-pendulum-control-using-kalman-filter/README.md

 Files inside Project folder:

-1. InvertedPendulum2.py: This file contains the simulation code for the inverted pendulum system on a cart.
+1. InvertedPendulum2.py: This file contains the simulation code required for the inverted pendulum system on a cart.

 2. Without_Kalman_Filter(Only_LQR).py: This file implements a control strategy for stabilizing the inverted pendulum without using a Kalman filter.